FearlessNite345/fearlessdev-docs/docs/fivem-scripts/fs-lib/exports/exports.md

 Utility functions available from FS-Lib.
 Use these to interact with the world and simplify common tasks.
 :::

+## 📖 How to Use

+1. Ensure `FS-Lib` is running on your server.
+2. Call the exports below from any other resource using the standard export syntax.
+3. See each linked page for parameters and examples.

 ## Client Exports
 - [DrawMarker3D](./client/DrawMarker3D.md)
 - [DrawText2D](./client/DrawText2D.md)